hwaseem04/Mac-M1-setup/README.md

 # Mac-M1-setup
-Personal setup stuff, I often forget the commands :)
+Personal setup stuff, I often forget the commands :).
+Will do a little bit of organizing the stuff little later

 ## Setting up conda package manager
 - Installing miniforge3 -> A conda based package manager for M1